Porter & Chester Institute

 If you want to work in healthcare without spending years in school, becoming a Patient Care Technician (PCT) is a smart move.
-In Connecticut, several schools offer quality training programs that get you job-ready in under a year.
+In Connecticut, several schools offer quality training programs that help you build practical skills in about a year.

 A PCT works alongside nurses to provide basic care to patients-things like checking vital signs, assisting with mobility, collecting specimens, and helping patients with daily routines.
 It’s a hands-on career that requires strong people skills and a solid understanding of medical basics.